-Two-factor authentication (2FA) is a security access method that requires users to provide two forms of identification (aka factors), typically a password in ...
+Two-factor authentication is a security process that requires users to provide two distinct authentication factors to access an account.
+By introducing a second layer ...

 Jim Alkove is the Chief Trust Officer at Salesforce, where he's responsible for enterprise-wide information security and compliance.
 In my last post, I talked about nailing the basics as the best way ...